Maumagnaguagno/Spriter/README.md

 ## How Image works
 Before you have sprites, you need images.
-And since BMP files are my favorite image format (much simpler), the images use BGRA32 internally to hold the channels in a packed String, e.g. an image with 3 pixels ```BGRABGRABGRA```.
+And since BMP files are my favorite image format (much simpler), the images use BGRA32 internally to hold the channels in a packed String, e.g. an image with 3 pixels is stored as ```BGRABGRABGRA```.
 Each 8 bits channel holds a color: Red, Green, Blue and Alpha.
 Alpha is used for transparency effects, usually used in PNGs.
 We can easily pack an Array ```color = [B,G,R,A]``` to a BGRA32 String using ```color.pack('C4')```, where B, G, R and A are Fixnums between 0 and 255.